 Impulse Team’s Massive Years-Long Mostly-Undetected Cryptocurrency Scam

-We have been able to uncover a massive cryptocurrency scam involving more than a thousand websites handled by different affiliates linked to a programme called Impulse Project, run by a threat actor named Impulse Team.
+We have been able to uncover a massive cryptocurrency scam involving more than a thousand websites handled by different affiliates linked to a program called Impulse Project, run by a threat actor named Impulse Team.

 Save to Folio

-- We have been able to uncover a massive cryptocurrency scam involving more than a thousand websites handled by different affiliates linked to a programme called Impulse Project, run by a Russian-speaking threat actor named Impulse Team.
+- We have been able to uncover a massive cryptocurrency scam involving more than a thousand websites handled by different affiliates linked to a program called Impulse Project, run by a Russian-speaking threat actor named Impulse Team.

 - The campaign has been running since at least 2021, and while there have been individual reports on portions of it, there hasn’t been a summary of the scam in its totality.

 - Scammers have even created a copy of a known legitimate anti-scam website to trick unsuspecting users into trusting their fraudulent websites.

 Cryptocurrencies have been a source of interest for several years now, attracting not only finance professionals, but also individuals who see an opportunity for “easy” money.
 Typically, cryptocurrencies such as Bitcoin see significant fluctuations in value over time, making them interesting for potential investors who want to profit from its changing values.

 Yet the cryptocurrency industry itself can be difficult to understand even for investors who place large sums of money into cryptocurrency markets.
 This makes it an interesting sector for malicious actors who see opportunities in the cryptocurrency market, since it is always easier to scam an uninformed victim as opposed to one who knows how the market works.
 We’ve previously tackled cryptocurrency-related topics in several other blog entries in an effort to raise awareness and help protect users from these types of threats.